akeneo/portal-helpcenter/content/md/shared-catalogs/1-set-up-shared-catalogs.md

 ![Shared Catalogs setup form](../img/shared_catalogs_setup.gif)

 ::: warning
-If the linked PIM is a Flexibility instance it should be compatible only with 4.0 and above version.
+If the linked PIM is a Flexibility instance, the Shared catalogs are compatible only with PIM version 4.0 and above.
 :::

 Once the request is submitted, it takes **some time to process**.
 During this time, you will see your instance status is `Activation pending`.